5 Interior Design Trends We Love this Autumn

 For those who aren’t looking for as much of a statement as the bold beautiful blue can be, why not join in with the latest trend – softer neutral tones.
 From soft colours that remind you of a coastal walk on a white sandy beach to those that add a little of that warming touch to a room, there’s plenty of options for going the neutral route,

-This room perfectly couples those natural oyster tones of the sliding doors with the rest of the room’s interior design.
+Perfectly couple natural oyster tones of a set of sliding doors with the rest of the room’s interior design.
 We love when we see doors becoming a central focus of any design, and this one is no exception.
 It’s one of the nicest uses of the simplicity that is choosing a differently coloured door we’ve seen this season.

 If you want to add a splash of colour without altering the walls, the doors could be the gateway to that change you want.